7 of the Best Alcohol Alternatives to Spice Up Your Sobriety

-Start with your fizz – seltzer water, ginger ale, or other carbonated drink.
+Start with your fizz – seltzer water, ginger beer (not a real beer), or other carbonated drink.
 Personally, I love Topo Chico.
 I like my bubbles to punch me in the throat and that is exactly what Topo Chico delivers.
 A close second is the sparkling water line, Spindrift.

 These are by far the best sparkling water brands I’ve tried.
 They taste good and take the edge off when I want something fizzy and fun without all the sugar.

 Once you’ve selected your bubbles, decide how you’re going to add acidity and sweetness to your drink.

 It’s common to use citrus for the acidity.
 (Think: limes, lemons, oranges, etc.)

 For your sweet element, you can go with a fruit juice, which is easy, or you can fancy it up a bit and use flavor-infused simple syrups.
 You can even use honey, agave, or maple syrup as your sweetener.